 - Mistake #3: Thawing food on the counter

 Never thaw food on the counter.
 Harmful foodborne pathogens multiply rapidly when foods are in the danger zone between 40°F and 140°F. Instead, always thaw foods in the refrigerator, cold water or in the microwave.
-Do you know that an impressive 62 percent of those surveyed thaw foods in the refrigerator?
-Just make sure you're not one of the 38 percent that doesn't thaw food safely.

 - Mistake #4: Washing meat or poultry

 Never wash raw meat or poultry because the water can easily spread bacteria to your sink, countertops and other kitchen surfaces.
 Only wash raw fruits and vegetables.
 Learn more about washing produce.